wannabemrrobot/knowledge-base/protocols-and-tools/samba.md

 As Samba is a suite of Unix applications, which is reliable resulting in a lower maintenance cost.
 In some scenarios, Samba even outperforms Windows 2000 Server by a factor of 2 to 1 on identical PC hardware, according to some third-party benchmarks.
 Most of all, Samba is free!
 Ever wondered, how softwares like VMware enables sharing of files, between host and VMs?
 It's on Samba.
 The Samba suite also includes client tools that allow users on a Unix system to access folders and printers that Windows systems and Samba servers offer on the network.
+Samba is an important component to seamlessly integrate Linux/Unix Servers and Desktops into Active Directory environments.
+It can function both as a domain controller or as a regular domain member.

 ## Services offered by the Samba: